 Not everyone in New Zealand is happy with the price increases.
 The spokesperson of New Zealand’s Green Party claims that the government increases the costs for migrants excessively to cut taxes.
 Also, they claim that the new system makes the immigration department financially dependent on global circumstances.
 For example, the covid pandemic caused a considerable decrease in the number of submitted visa applications.
 In this case, the new system would have caused the immigration service to get into serious financial difficulties, as they have to cover a greater proportion of their costs themselves.

-According to minister Stanford, the country will remain attractive for employees, students and other types of standards, because of the high standard of living.
+According to minister Stanford, the country will remain attractive for employees, students and other types of travellers, because of the high standard of living.
 Also, she claims that New Zealand’s new visa fees are still competitive to those of other countries, such as Australia and the United Kingdom.
 The student visa cost will still be considerably lower than in Australia, where the student visa price was recently raised to AUD 1600.
 The New Zealand government expects the higher prices to generate NZD 563 million in additional income that they can use to improve and modernise their immigration systems.